 Woodward won an Academy Award for playing a woman who suffers from multiple personality disorder in “The Three Faces of Eve” (1957).
 But in real life, she was the envy of women everywhere as the wife of Paul Newman.

-Originally born in Thomasville, Georgia in 1930, Woodward moved to Greenville, S.C., where my family has lived for 14 years, after her parents divorced.
+Originally born in Thomasville, Georgia in 1930, Woodward moved to Greenville, S.C. after her parents divorced.
 A teenager when they moved, Woodward started at Greenville High School as a sophomore and graduated in 1947.

 While at Greenville High School she was beauty queen several times, “Sweetheart of 1947” her senior year, nominated “Best Looking” and a member of the cafeteria club, said classmate Catherine Tate in an interview.
 Woodward also attended Christ Episcopal Church in Greenville.